What Are the Core Characteristics of Generation Z?

 For many Gen Zers, the backdrop of their early years included the country’s first Black president and the legalization of gay marriage.
 They are more likely to have grown up amid diverse family structures — whether in a single-parent household, a multiracial household, or a household in which gender roles were blurred.
 As a result, they are less fazed than previous generations by differences in race, sexual orientation or religion.

-These technological advancements have had both positive and negative effects on Gen Z. On the plus side: an abundance of information is at their fingertips, allowing Gen Zers to broaden their knowledge and be proactive in their learning.
-On the other hand, too much screen time can compound feelings of isolation and lead to underdeveloped social skills.
-Additionally, technology is changing the economy, leaving low-income Gen Zers vulnerable as they enter the workforce.
+These technological advancements have had both positive and negative effects on Gen Z. On the plus side: an abundance of information is at their fingertips, allowing Gen Zers to broaden their knowledge, access resources and be proactive in their learning.
+Social media can also offer social support from peers or others, which may be especially beneficial for marginalized young people, such as sexual and gender minorities.
+On the other hand, too much screen time is linked to depression and anxiety, low self-esteem and poor body image, eating disorder behaviors, inadequate sleep and other health problems.
+Additionally, technology is changing the economy and the nature of work, increasingly requiring postsecondary education to prepare young people for new jobs, leaving many low-income Gen Zers vulnerable as they enter the workforce.

 They Are Pragmatic and Financially Minded